-Effect: Inadequate segregation of duties could adversely affect the Authority's ability to detect misstatements in amounts that would be material in relation to the financial statements in a timely period by personnel in the normal course of performing their assigned functions.
+Effect: Inadequate segregation of duties could adversely affect the ability of the Authority's staff, in the normal course of performing their assigned functions, to detect misstatements in a timely period.

 Cause: The Authority does not have the economic resources needed to hire additional qualified accounting staff in order to adequately segregate duties.